rovemonteux/happeningineu/README.md

 https://happeningin.eu/

-Registration is free, but Happening In advises that **you use the source code to keep your data private** by installing your own host for yourself and/or your friends or company, and automatically federate **public** content and only across the network.
+Registration is free, but Happening In advises that **you use the source code to keep your data private** by installing your own host for yourself and/or your friends or company, and federate only **public** content across the network.

 **Automatic content federation**